luisarizmendi/openshift-edge-demos/tools/aws_vpn/README.md

 ### 3. Download the AWS VPN Configuration File

 Once the script completes, the VPN will be created.
-Navigate to **VPC > Site-to-Site VPN** in the AWS console to download the configuration file for your VPN.
+Navigate to **VPC > Virtual private network (VPN) > Site-to-Site VPN** in the AWS console.
+Select the VPN ID and download the configuration file for your VPN (top right corner).
 Depending on your local VPN endpoint, choose the appropriate configuration file.

 If using Linux, OpenWRT, or another non-listed system, download the "Generic" (IKEv2) configuration file.